Radium: the 88th Element

 Illegibility has become a trend.
 Why?
 These designers haven’t made enough mistakes and learned to really “see” the correct solution when it naturally presents itself.
 Also so many logo “refreshes” are boiled down to two easy ways to make a buck: 1) change the logo back to the version from 40 years ago, changing nothing but the color by a suble hue shift, and 2) tweak one or two curves in Illustrator and show how masterfully the logo has been “released” from its own internal design flaw.
 Yes, they play the hero, but that’s really not the point.
 So much corporate level design jargon gets thrown around distilling the language down so much that it sounds like a bad “Mad Libs.”

 Why am I discussing this here?
 What agenda am I conspiring?
 None, really.
 I just hope all of us try to remember our roots the next time we’re attempting to “refresh” another brand.
 Design foundation study will always be the most crucial part of the process.
-Wielding design language doesn’t give an agency the right to attempt a rebrand to begin with.
+Wielding flowery, over-hyped design language doesn’t give an agency the right to attempt a rebrand to begin with.
+The entire point of brand design lies in the clear art of communication.
+If the very language breaks down there is no point in the design itself.
+It falls flat like so many other sanitized brands dumbed down to the tune of another focus group.
 Instead of “why not?” we need to ask ourselves who, what, when, where, why, and most importantly, how.
 Cicero would most wholeheartedly agree.

 MGM’s “Art for Art’s Sake” Reveal By Baked Studios